Boon (TV series): Vehicles

 The signature vehicle of the show is Ken Boon's red and silver 1965 BSA Lightning motorcycle - nicknamed "White Lightning" - registration number EVK 284C.
 Rocky Cassidy rides a black and gold 1972 Norton Commando 850 Interstate.

-Writers
+Production

-The show's writers included Geoff McQueen, Kevin McNally, Bernard Strother, Anthony Minghella, Tony McHale, Kieran Prendiville and Veronica Henry.
+The show's writers included Geoff McQueen, Kevin McNally, Bernard Strother, Anthony Minghella, Tony McHale, Kieran Prendiville, and Veronica Henry.
 Ted Childs was the first executive producer.
+The original producer, Kenny McBain, left after the first series to produce the first two series of Inspector Morse, also for Central Independent Television.